mperezfuster/gpdb/gpdb-doc/markdown/analytics/postGIS.html.md

 -   summarystats
 -   unionarg

-For information about PostGIS Raster data Management, queries, and applications, see [https://postgis.net/docs/manual-2.5/using\_raster\_dataman.html](https://postgis.net/docs/manual-2.5/using_raster_dataman.html).
+For information about PostGIS Raster data Management, queries, and applications, see the [PostGIS documentation](https://postgis.net/docs/manual-3.3/using_raster_dataman.html).

-For a list of PostGIS Raster data types, operators, and functions, see the [PostGIS Raster reference documentation](https://postgis.net/docs/manual-2.5/RT_reference.html).
+For a list of PostGIS Raster data types, operators, and functions, see the [PostGIS Raster reference documentation](https://postgis.net/docs/manual-3.3/RT_reference.html).

 ### <a id="topic_y5z_nkb_3p"></a>Supported PostGIS Index